yhagio/tutorialedge.net/content/python/python-working-with-file-system.md

 > This tutorial was written using Python 3.6

+Being able to work with the file system and do things like traverse directories or retrieve every file can be very handy in a number of different situations.

 In this tutorial we'll be taking a look at the various ways you can work with the file system in Python.
+Hopefully this will give you a decent grasp of some of the cool things you can do very quickly and succinctly using the Python programming language.

 ## Recursing Through Directories